barrelstrength/sprout-sent-email/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

-Core sent email functionality has been migrated to [Sprout Email](https://plugins.craftcms.com/sprout-email).
+As of Craft 4, core sent email functionality has been migrated to [Sprout Email](https://plugins.craftcms.com/sprout-email).

 ----